iancl/roomiestore/README.md

 # Roomiestore

-An app where roommates can sell alcohol to other roommates
+An app where roommates can sell beverages to other roommates